transdigiware/blockchain/howto/ibp-v2-troubleshooting.md

 {: tsCauses}

 It is not possible to migrate from a free cluster to a paid cluster.
 After 30 days you cannot access the console and all of your nodes and certificates are deleted.
 See this topic on [Kubernetes cluster expiration](/docs/services/blockchain/howto?topic=blockchain-ibp-console-manage-console#ibp-console-manage-console-cluster-expiration) for information on what is happening and what you can do.
 {: tsResolve}

+## After I deploy a node in the console, I'm seeing a message in my {{site.data.keyword.cloud_notm}} Kubernetes cluster reporting that the pod has unbound immediate persistent volume claims.
+Is this an error?
+{: #ibp-v2-troubleshooting-unbound-persistent-volume-claim}

+I see what looks like an error in my {{site.data.keyword.cloud_notm}} Kubernetes cluster reporting that a pod has unbound immediate persistent volume claims and am worried that my node has failed to deploy.
+{: tsSymptoms}

+More time is needed for the node to come up.
+{: tsCauses}

+Unbound immediate persistent volume claims are a normal part of the deployment process for any node, reflecting that the persistent volume claim has been made but that the node itself has not yet deployed.
+Wait a few minutes for the node to deploy.
+{: tsResolve}

+## After I deploy a node, I'm seeing a message in my {{site.data.keyword.cloud_notm}} Kubernetes cluster reporting that the pod has hit a crash loop backoff.
+Is this an error?
+{: #ibp-v2-troubleshooting-crash-loop-backoff}

+I see an error in my {{site.data.keyword.cloud_notm}} Kubernetes cluster reporting that the pod has hit a crash loop backoff and am worried that my node has failed to deploy.

+This node has failed to deploy.
+{: tsCauses}

+The node has failed to deploy.
+There can be several reasons for this, but you must go to your console, delete the node, and attempt to redeploy it.
+Make sure you are using the correct MSP, enroll ID, and secret.
+{: tsResolve}

 ## Why are the nodes I deployed on {{site.data.keyword.cloud_notm}} Private not processing transactions and are failing health checks?